rwalshUSF/SimpleFinCalc/README.md

 ## Example

-This is a basic example which shows you how to solve a common problem:
+This is a basic example which shows you how to solve a common financial problem (Simple Future Value):

 ``` r
 library(SimpleFinCalc)